dllarkin/biol5153/README.md

-The folder containing homework assignments for BIOL_5153 are in the folder 'BIOL_5153' inside biol5153.
+All assignments and jupyter notebooks are now in the master branch biol5153.